autobrr/autobrr/README.md

 - **Commit Guidelines:** We appreciate the use of [Conventional Commit Guidelines](https://www.conventionalcommits.org/en/v1.0.0/#summary) when writing your commits.
   - There is no need for force pushing or rebasing.
 We squash commits on merge to keep the history clean and manageable.
 - **Pull Requests:** Submit a pull request with a clear description of your changes.
 Reference any related issues.
 - **Code Review:** Be open to feedback during the code review process.
-Make requested changes to ensure code quality and consistency.

 ### Documentation